bytefish/bytefish.de/blog/aspnetcore_rebac.md

 assigned to a *Team*, that's allowed to *view* or *edit* files?
 Has someone shared *their files* with *you* as a *User*?

-In 2019 Google has lifted the curtain and has published a paper on *Google Zanzibar*, which is Google's central solution for providing authorization among its many services:
+So in 2019 Google has lifted the curtain and has published a paper on *Google Zanzibar*, which is Google's central solution for providing authorization among its many services:

 * [https://research.google/pubs/pub48190/](https://research.google/pubs/pub48190/)